Art Home | ARTH Courses | ARTH 213

 ARTH 213

-January 31: Historical, Social, Economic, and Artistic Contexts for Italian Renaissance Art: review the material included on the page entitled: Introductory Material.
+January 28: Historical, Social, Economic, and Artistic Contexts for Italian Renaissance Art: review the material included on the page entitled: Introductory Material.
 Pay special attention to the excerpts from Cennino Cennini's Craftsman's Handbook and the samples of artists' contracts.
 In reading these documents consider the priorities in the making of works of art and the respective roles of the artists and patrons.
-Read Adams, pp. 2-18.
+Also consider the page I have dedicated to the Campanile reliefs.
+Respond to the comparison of the Genesis scenes on the west front of the Campanile to the fifteenth French miniatures of the Temptation and Fall included on the page.
+Heads and Hands in Florentine Art.
+Read Paoletti and Radke, pp. 12-45.

 The specific topic for this week will be "'God becomes Man': the Art of Giotto."
 Review the page dedicated to the comparison of Giotto's Ognissanti Madonna to Cimabue's Santa Trinità Madonna.
 We will also be focusing on Giotto's famous frescoes in the Arena Chapel in Padua.
 Review the web pages I have developed for the Arena Chapel.
 Be aware that this page leads to others dedicated to specific parts of the fresco cycle.
-Read Adams, pp. 25-39.
+Read Paoletti and Radke, pp. 48-55, 72-98.

 For twelfth and thirteenth century precursors to the art of Cimabue and Giotto see the page entitled Italian Painting of the 12th to Early 14th Centuries.